b-d1/rln-interrep-cloudflare/README.md

-# CloudFlare Rate-Limiting like service proof-of-concept implemented using RLN and InterRep (WIP)
+# CloudFlare Rate-Limiting like service proof-of-concept implemented using RLN and InterRep

-### Note:

-This repository is work in progress.

-TODO items:
-- Improving upon the RLN construct to treat duplicate messages per epoch as spam too

 ### Prerequisites